The Richer versus the Poorer Provinces since Confederation.

 The history of equalization in Canada has never been fully explored.
 Introducing the idealistic Canadians who fought for equity along with their radically different proposals to achieve it, The Art of Sharing makes the case that a willingness to share financial resources is the real tie that has bound the federation together into the twenty-first century.

-Coming May 2020 from McGill-Queen’s University Press
+Now available from McGill-Queen’s University Press

 This bumpy road to equalization is the subject of Mary Janigan’s The Art of Sharing, and it is not damning with faint praise to say that the book is vastly more interesting than the arcane subject matter at hand…The Art of Sharing is a book we didn’t know we needed.
 Janigan uses deep scholarly research — her bibliography is twenty pages long and includes abundant archival material — to illuminate in a readable way the decades-long grudge match between the richer and poorer provinces, with a series of federal governments acting as hesitant referees.”Literary Review of Canada, Murray Campbell

 Explaining fiscal transfers is no easy task…..Canadians are fortunate to have The Art of Sharing to help unravel the puzzle.
 It should be required reading for anyone interested in understanding not only the origins of Canada’s equalization program but also the conflicting political, social, economic, and fiscal pressures Canadian leaders regularly confront.Essays in Economic and Business History, University of Calgary economist Trevor Tombe